2. Pearl Harbor Tour FAQs

 Guests staying in Waikiki are picked up at their hotel or at a nearby hotel.
 Tour pick-up locations are within a 5 minute walk from your hotel.

-After you book your tour, we will email you a voucher with the specific pick-up location and time.
-Your voucher will also have instructions regarding your pick-up including the location, time and vehicle description.
+After you book your tour, we will email you a confirmation with the specific pick-up location and time.
+Your confirmation will also have instructions regarding your pick-up including the location, time and vehicle description.

 If you have trouble walking and require additional accommodations, please advise us before booking.
-You may write wheelchair in the notes.
+You may write “wheelchair” in the booking notes field.
 When doing so please specify if you are able to walk up a few steps or require a wheelchair lift.

 For Inter-Island tours, the tour pick-up point will be upon arrival at Honolulu International Airport (HNL).
 Again, your tour voucher will have specific instructions about the Tour pick-up.